Academic Policies and Procedures

 An "I" grade also automatically becomes an "F" if the student registers for the course prior to removing the deficiencies and receiving a grade change.
 The instructor may record the grade of "F" for a student who is absent from the final examination and is not passing the course.

-A grade may not be corrected or changed without the written authorization of the instructor giving the grade; or, in the event that an instructor is no longer employed by Lamar State College - Orange, the Dean of Instruction may authorize a grade change after reviewing grade records.
-The written instruction for a grade change should be accompanied by a statement explaining the reason for the change and must be signed by the division director and the Dean of Instruction.
+A grade may not be corrected or changed without the written authorization of the instructor giving the grade; or, in the event that an instructor is no longer employed by Lamar State College-Orange, the Vice President for Academic Affairs may authorize a grade change after reviewing grade records.
+The written instruction for a grade change should be accompanied by a statement explaining the reason for the change and must be signed by the division director and the Vice President for Academic Affairs.

 The grade point average is a measure of the student's overall academic performance and is used in the determination of academic standing, rank in class, eligibility for graduation, etc.